Medicine Hat Ballroom Dance Club

 The Medicine Hat Ballroom Dance Club

 Is a social dance club who’s age bracket is any where 18 and up.
-We are a fun loving eclectic crowd of wanna be Fred and Gingers from all over southern Alberta.
-Our goal is to teach, practice, learn Ballroom, Latin and Country dancing in a fun, happy and supportive manner.
+We are a fun loving eclectic crowd of Dancers from all over southern Alberta.
+Our goal is to teach, practice, and learn Ballroom, Latin and Country dancing in a fun, happy and supportive manner.
 We have almost 10 years of experience as a club and each start of each new season we strive to learn, grow and improve as a club, under the tutelage of our instructors, the direction of the executive board, and with the full participation of the collective attendees.

-We are a non-profit Organization, which is currently organized by an ad-hoc board consisting of 6 members: Shelyn Poissant, Kari Degethoff, Norm and Pauline Wilson, and Billy and Ira Hill.
+We are a non-profit Organization, which is currently organized by an ad-hoc board consisting of 6 members: Kari Degethoff, Al Czernick, Norm and Pauline Wilson, and Billy and Ira Hill.
 No board member has any financial gain from the club, and all board members pay full prices for any classes they take and ticketed events they attend.

 All fees collected for lessons and ticketed events are used to pay for the premises we rent, pay our instructors, and maintain our website.
 They may also be used to obtain / maintain music (hardware and software), purchase decorations and consumables for dances and events, or to sponsor special events.